byackee/Presearch_API_to_MQTT/README.md

   3) Create cron (every minute) to run scrupt "python3 presearch.py your_api_token

 ## How its work:
-With your cron the script give the main data from presearch API and every 15 minutes the script add stats data (limited to 4 requests per hour) and send all to your MQTT broker.
+With your cron the script give the main data from presearch API and every 15 minutes add stats data (limited to 4 requests per hour) and send all to your MQTT broker.

 ## Credits